How to Taste Beer and Understand its Quality

 Here is all you need to know about beer tasting and understanding its quality.

-The beer’s color.
+The beer’s colour.
 What does it mean?

 Beer is just malted barley, hops, yeast and water.
 These four ingredients might sound simple, but when combined, they create a myriad of beer styles.